dotnet/designs/accepted/2019/support-for-memory-limits.md

 * cgroup has a 256 MB memory limit
 * cgroup has 3 CPU/core limit
 * 192 MB `GCHeapHardLimit`
-* Server GC will create 3 GC heaps, with 16 MB reserved memory
+* Server GC will create 3 GC heaps
-* Only 3 cores can be used by the application
+* 3 cores can be used by the application

 ### Memory and CPU constrained (overriden by `DOTNET_PROCESSOR_COUNT`):